mmdchnar/Trans-Lingo/README.md

 # transBot

-# translate texts between english and persian
+# Translate texts between english and persian

-# just put your token on it and run...
+# Just put your TOKEN on it and run...